fivethreeo/blender_accessibility/README.md

 ---

-**Note**: This application requires appropriate permissions to access input devices.
-Use responsibly and only on systems you own or have permission to control.
+Note: This application requires appropriate permissions to access input devices.